daveLC/jl-products/README.md

 ## App

-This application contains a single endpoint for retriveing JL products that have price reductions applied to them.
+This application contains a single endpoint for retrieving JL products that have price reductions applied to them.

 To run the app, in the root project directory: